BurnerT

 The use of the TimeRead2 function block is required for correct operation.

-The current actual Output of the heat generator can be connected to the input rU .
+The current actual Power of the heat generator can be connected at the input rU .
 This input is currently not used for control and regulation purposes.

 Feedback of the manual value for the power signal from the manual override - hardware rPoti